 On December 6, 2010, the Company entered into an Asset Purchase Agreement (the "INAP APA") to acquire the patents and know-how for the MIVAP® vacuum microwave dehydration technology.
-The license covered the US and North American rights.
-Pursuant to the INAP APA, and for amounts in excess of the minimum royalty amounts, a portion of the license or royalty fees collected from the Company's customers who purchase MIVAP® technology is remitted to INAP; in the case of North American food applications the percentage is 25%, and for non-food applications in North American markets is 12.5%.
-For non-North American usage, the Company remits to INAP 50% of license or royalty fees collected from food applications, and 25% from non-food.
+The agreement with INAP covers the US, Canadian and worldwide rights.
+Pursuant to the INAP APA, and for amounts in excess of the minimum royalty amounts, a portion of the license or royalty fees collected from the Company's customers who purchase EnWave equipment that makes use of the acquired patents is remitted to INAP; in the case of North American food applications the percentage is 25%, and for non-food applications in North American markets is 12.5%.
+For non-North American usage, the Company remits to INAP 50% of license or royalty fees collected from food applications and 25% from non-food.

-The acquired intangible asset was recorded at the fair value of the estimated minimum royalty amounts and subsequently at each reporting date at amortized cost less repayments.
-At September 30, 2016, the remaining discounted balance of the liability is \$623 (2015 - \$1,054) and is payable on an undiscounted basis as follows:
+The acquired intangible asset was recorded at the fair value of the estimated minimum royalty amounts and subsequently at each reporting date at amortized cost.
+At September 30, 2017, the remaining discounted balance of the liability is \$41 (2016 - \$623) and is payable on an undiscounted basis as follows: